A Public Membership Fishing Club near Marion, AL, Perry County

 Greg and Jessie Holifield loading a large tree to be added to Lake Gayle for sturcture.
 We added seven piles of trees in Lake Gayle on a rainy day in July, 2014.
 The piles of trees are marked with small bouys.
 One pile is not marked... see if you can find it!

-big bass.
+all big bass.
 That means DO Not keep trophy bass.
-Put that 8 lb bass back into the
+Put that 8 lb bass back into

-water; put that 10 lb bass back into the water; put that 14 lb bass back into
+the water; put that 10 lb bass back into the water; put that 14 lb bass back

 Jay Hafner, State District Fisheries Biologist, and Manager Wilson sampled the Club lakes